NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments I: Constrained Commonsense Generation

 In this experiment, we test how well \textsc{NeuroLogic} works with unsupervised pre-trained language models, with and without domain adaptation.
 Table \ref{tab:comGen_result_zeroshot} presents experimental results of zero-shot (i.e., unsupervised) constrained generation.
 With unconstrained decoding, we have zero controllability over the unsupervised language models, as they ignore the problem input and generate irrelevant text.
 With \textsc{NeuroLogic}, on the other hand, we can dramatically improve the performance on all metrics.
 Fig \ref{tab:comGen_example} demonstrates some generated examples.

 In zero-shot setting without any finetuning, the language style of pre-trained LMs might differ from that of C{ OMMON}G{ EN}.
-To further improve the performance, we conduct language domain adaption by fine-tuning the pre-trained language models on the training data portion of \textsc{CommonGen}.
+To further improve the performance, we conduct language domain adaption by fine-tuning the language models on the training-set \textsc{CommonGen} language -- ignoring all concept sets.
 We observe that after domain adaption, \textsc{NeuroLogic} in zero-shot setting outperforms unconstrained generation with supervised finetuned LMs, which suggests that inference-time algorithms can provide a more compute-efficient avenue to draw better from neural models.